Alzheimer's still has no cure, but two types of drugs can help manage symptoms of the disease.By Mayo Clinic Staff

-Doctors may, however, prescribe Alzheimer's drugs for stages other than those for which the FDA has approved them.
-Doctors do this because Alzheimer's stages are not exact, individual responses to drugs may vary, and current treatment options are limited.
+Doctors might, however, prescribe Alzheimer's drugs for stages other than those for which the FDA has approved them.
+Alzheimer's stages aren't exact, individual responses to drugs vary and treatment options are limited.

 If your doctor prescribes medication as part of your Alzheimer's care plan, make sure you understand the drug's potential benefits and risks for your situation.

 Are not approved for mild cognitive impairment (MCI).
-This condition, which involves subtle changes in memory and thinking, may sometimes be a transitional stage between normal age-related memory changes and Alzheimer's disease.
-Many people with MCI — but not all — eventually develop Alzheimer's.
+This condition, which involves subtle changes in memory and thinking, can be a transitional stage between normal age-related memory changes and Alzheimer's disease.
+Many people with MCI — but not all — eventually develop Alzheimer's or another dementia.

-One way Alzheimer's harms the brain is by decreasing levels of acetylcholine, a chemical messenger that's important for alertness, memory, thought and judgment.
-Cholinesterase (ko-lin-ES-tur-ays) inhibitors are a type of drug that boosts the amount of acetylcholine available to nerve cells by preventing its breakdown in the brain.
+One way Alzheimer's disease harms the brain is by decreasing levels of a chemical messenger (acetylcholine) that's important for alertness, memory, thought and judgment.
+Cholinesterase (ko-lin-ES-tur-ays) inhibitors boost the amount of acetylcholine available to nerve cells by preventing its breakdown in the brain.

-Cholinesterase inhibitors can't reverse Alzheimer's disease, and they don't stop the underlying destruction of nerve cells.
-Because dwindling brain cells produce less acetylcholine as the disease progresses, these medications eventually lose effectiveness.
+Cholinesterase inhibitors can't reverse Alzheimer's disease or stop the destruction of nerve cells.
+These medications eventually lose effectiveness because dwindling brain cells produce less acetylcholine as the disease progresses.

 Three cholinesterase inhibitors are commonly prescribed:

-- Donepezil (Aricept) is the only Alzheimer's drug approved to treat all stages of the disease.
+- Donepezil (Aricept) is approved to treat all stages of the disease.
 It's taken once a day as a pill.
-It's usually well-tolerated, with side effects occurring in about 20 percent of people who take it.

 - Galantamine (Razadyne) is approved to treat mild to moderate Alzheimer's.
-It's taken as a pill or syrup.
-Some trials showed that galantamine slowed cognitive decline in people with Alzheimer's.
-These benefits lasted up to 36 months.
+It's taken as a pill once a day or as an extended release capsule twice a day.